Gottox/socket.io-java-client/README.markdown

 # Socket.IO-Client for Java

-io.socket is a simple implementation of [socket.io](http://socket.io) for Java.
+socket.io-java-client is a simple implementation of [socket.io](http://socket.io) for Java.

 It uses [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket) as transport backend, but it's easy to write your own transport.
 See description below.

-The API is inspired by [java-socket.io.client](https://github.com/benkay/java-socket.io.client) but as the license of this project was unclear and it had some nasty bugs, I decided to write io.socket from the scratch.
+The API is inspired by [java-socket.io.client](https://github.com/benkay/java-socket.io.client) but as the license of this project was unclear and it had some nasty bugs, I decided to write socket.io-java-client from the scratch.

 Features:

  * __transparent reconnecting__ - The API cares about re-establishing the connection to the server when the transport is interrupted.
  * __easy to use API__ - implement an interface, instantiate a class - you're done.
  * __output buffer__ - send data while the transport is still connecting.
-No problem, io.socket handles that.
+No problem, socket.io-java-client handles that.

 ## How to use

-Using io.socket is quite simple.
+Using socket.io-java-client is quite simple.
 But lets see:

 ``` java
 	// Initialise a socket: